trendmicro/cloudone-filestorage-plugins/post-scan-actions/aws-python-promote-or-quarantine/README.md

 - **Custom ACL (Access Control List)**
     - An access control list (ACL) [defines which AWS accounts or groups are granted access and the type of access](https://docs.aws.amazon.com/AmazonS3/latest/userguide/acl_overview.html).
     - You can set a specific object ACL for promoted/quarantined objects.
 For example, if your source bucket has restricted permissions and you wish to grant wider access to promoted/quarantined objects, set the `ACL` environment variable in the scanner Lambda configuration, i.e., the value `bucket-owner-full-control` grants the promote/quarantine bucket access to the object as if it were there own.
-- **Change default promotion/quarantine behaviour**
+- **Change default promotion/quarantine behavior**
     - By default when an object is promoted or quarantined, it is _moved_ from the source bucket into either one of `PROMOTEBUCKET` or `QUARANTINEBUCKET`.
 That is, it's removed from the scanned bucket and copied to the destination bucket.
-If, for example, you wish to instead perform a _copy_ on promotion (i.e., pseudo object replication-like behaviour) then set the `PROMOTEMODE` environment variable in the scanner Lambda configuration to `copy` (default: `move`).
+If, for example, you wish to instead perform a _copy_ on promotion (i.e., pseudo object replication-like behavior) then set the `PROMOTEMODE` environment variable in the scanner Lambda configuration to `copy` (default: `move`).
 Likewise, you _could_ do the same for quarantine by setting the `QUARANTINEMODE` variable to `copy` (though strongly **not** recommended).